goneri/goneri.lebouder.net/content/posts/2013/10/getting-burp-to-use-puppet-ca.md

 +++
-title = "getting burp to use puppet CA" date = 2013-10-16T13:20:56+00:00
+title = "Getting BURP to use Puppet CA" date = 2013-10-16T13:20:56+00:00
 +++
-I'm a big fan of [BURP](http://burp.grke.org/) to maintain my backup.
-This article explains how to reuse the PuppetMaster CA for authentification.
+I'm a big fan of [BURP](http://burp.grke.org/) to maintain my backups.
+This article explains how to reuse the PuppetMaster CA for authentication.
 I use Debian burp package on Wheezy.

 First, you need to generate the dhfile.pem on both the server and the agent: